 Therefore, the best way that I can tell you whether or not these enhancements work is to tell you this: the amount of dried snot that comes out of my head after a long flight on an A350 or 787 is FAR less than any other aircraft types I’ve flown.

-I don’t know why, but the 777 wreaks havoc on my sinuses on long flights (HKG-ORD on a United 777-200 was brutal for me in this regard).
+I don’t know why, but the 777 wreaks havoc on my sinuses on long flights (my experience in United 777-200 BusinessFirst was nearly ruined because of this).
 Even more than the CRJ-200, which is shocking, I know.

 Anyway, the higher humidity and lower pressure levels absolutely do make a difference on both aircraft.